Lin Tie: People's Republic of China

-After the Communists defeated the Kuomintang in the Pingjin Campaign, the Hebei Provincial Committee of the Communist Party was established on 12 July 1949, and Lin Tie was appointed the provincial party chief.
+After the CCP defeated the Kuomintang in the Pingjin Campaign, the Hebei Provincial Committee of the Chinese Communist Party was established on 12 July 1949, and Lin Tie was appointed the provincial party chief.
 The People's Republic of China was soon established on 1 October.
 Lin later also assumed the post of Governor, the number two post in the government hierarchy, but Liu Zihou took over that position in April 1958.
 Liu was a proponent of class struggle and was praised by Chairman Mao Zedong.
 Lin Tie, on the other hand, was a proponent of modernization.
 In 1958, Lin successfully lobbied the central government to approve moving the Hebei provincial capital from the more agrarian Baoding to metropolitan Tianjin (now a direct-controlled municipality separate from Hebei).
 Lin wanted to utilize Tianjin's industry and educational resources to help modernize the rural areas, but his plans were derailed by Mao Zedong's disastrous Great Leap Forward.

 In May 1966, Mao Zedong purged Politburo member, Beijing party chief Peng Zhen and started the decade-long Cultural Revolution.
 As Lin Tie was associated with the political network of Peng Zhen, Governor Liu Zihou took the opportunity to make a bid for the top office of Hebei.
 Liu courted Li Xuefeng, party chief of North China which includes Hebei province, and denounced Lin Tie.
 Lin was stripped of all his positions and imprisoned in a military compound.
 Liu subsequently persecuted many war heroes including his own former associates, resulting in at least 33 deaths.

 By January 1967, the capital of Hebei had been moved back to Baoding from Tianjin.
 When Liu Zihou arrived in Baoding, he was attacked and detained by rebel Red Guards, which included supporters of Lin Tie.
 On 29 January, the red guards of the August First faction paraded Liu on a truck for five hours, which was witnessed by a million people.
-On 11 February, the 69th Army of the PLA commanded by General Xie Zhenhua jailed 1000 members of the August First red guards, and restored Liu Zihou to power.
+On 11 February, the 69th Army of the People's Liberation Army commanded by General Xie Zhenhua jailed 1000 members of the August First red guards, and restored Liu Zihou to power.

 In 1967 Lin Tie's former subordinates in Hebei denounced Liu Shaoqi, the fallen president of China, as China's Khrushchev, and Lin Tie as Liu's agent in Hebei.
 Vice Governor Yang Lichen, Lin's former lieutenant, was persecuted to death.

 After the end of the Cultural Revolution in 1976 and the rise to power of reformer Deng Xiaoping, Lin Tie was rehabilitated.
 In 1982 he was elected a member of the Central Advisory Commission.
 On 17 September 1989, Lin Tie died in Beijing, aged 84.

-Lin was a member of the eighth Central Committee of the Communist Party of China.
+Lin was a member of the 8th Central Committee of the Chinese Communist Party.